Apply to join PQI

 This summer program that started in 2014 is coordinated by PQI member and CMU physics professor Di Xiao.
-For the past three years, third-year USTC students have arrived in Pittsburgh in July and stayed for about two months, working in various labs until mid-September.
+For the past four years, third-year USTC students have arrived in Pittsburgh in July and stayed for about two months, working in various labs until mid-September.
 This year, they have been working on projects ranging from calculating the effective mass of an effective Hamiltonian for pion and kaon fields with Monte Carlo methods, to exfoliating 2D materials such as graphite and boron nitride.

 The success and impact of this program has been tremendous.
 Students have enjoyed their overall experience so much that several of them have applied, and have been accepted, to graduate programs in Pittsburgh following their summer internship.

 The number of graduate students at Pitt or CMU whose alma mater is USTC is quite significant.
 Approximately a half dozen students from USTC are part of the Pitt graduate program in physics.

 The purpose of the PQI & USTC Day is to bring together the undergraduate interns, the incoming graduate class, as well as other USTC alumni who have been in Pittsburgh for few years or more.
 The inaugural event included about 15 participants from the USTC community, including Dr. Yang Wang, USTC alumnus who works in the Pittsburgh Supercomputing Center.

 Yang Wang shared his experience with the undergraduate and incoming students in a very inspiring talk during the PQI & USTC Day.

 In addition to the alumni presentation, the day consisted of an informal meet and greet session, lunch and lab tours.
 The students enjoyed the opportunity to visit several labs at Pitt.